 William Noel Smith was born in Basingstoke, Hampshire in 1892 to William Smith & Emma Elizabeth (nee Tew) the only son of six children.
-The family moved to Thame, firstly to Chinnor Road, and then to Elmdene, Essex Road, and he attended Lord Williams’s Grammar School.
+The family moved to Thame, firstly to Chinnor Road, and then to Elmdene, Essex Road and he attended Lord Williams’s Grammar School.

 His mother, who upon the death of his father in 1914 had moved back to Hampshire, was awarded his accrued pay and war gratuity of £9 15s.

-In Thame, Private William Noel Smith is remembered on the town War Memorial, and also the memorial boards for St Mary’s, All Saints, and Lord Williams’s School.
+In Thame Private William Noel Smith is remembered on the town war memorial, and also the memorial boards for St Mary’s, All Saints, and Lord Williams’s School.
 His name also appears on Basingstoke war memorial.